Toyota Sienta: Indonesia

-The Sienta was pulled off from Indonesian market in early 2023.

 Malaysia

 The Malaysian-spec Sienta was launched on 17 August 2016, and is fully imported from Indonesia.
 Two trim levels are available, G and V. It was discontinued in late 2019.

 Singapore

 The Sienta is available both from Borneo Motors (Toyota's authorised dealer in Singapore) and parallel import distributors since 2016.
-V and G variants are available from Borneo Motors, with similar specifications as with the Indonesian model, and are available with the 1.5L 2NR-FE Dual VVT-i engine; hybrid models are only available from parallel importers.
+V and G variants are available, (marketed as Standard and Elegance) from Borneo Motors, with specifications based on the Indonesian model, and are available with the 1.5L 2NR-FE Dual VVT-i engine; while hybrid models are only available from parallel importers.

 Taiwan

 The Sienta was introduced in Taiwan in October 2016 as the replacement of the Wish in the market.
 It is available with the 1.5-litre 2NR-FE engine and the 1.8-litre 2ZR-FAE engine with VSC, hill-start assists, and 2 airbags as standard features.
 It is manufactured in Guanyin, Taiwan, and it is produced and sold as a left-hand drive vehicle.
 The top-of-the-line adds dual beam LED headlamps, LED tail lamps, 6 airbags, a head-up unit, dual powered sliding rear doors, colour-screen trip meter, reversing camera, leather-wrapped steering wheel, and transmission knob, and a double layer of front windshield as the top of the standard features.

 The crossover-styled variant of the Sienta, called Sienta Crossover, was announced in Taiwan on 7 December 2020.
 It is only available with the 1.8-litre 2ZR-FAE engine.